DeWittmm/NewtonianPlaygrounds/README.md

 > – John W. Gardner

-These simple playgrounds are being developed to help students learn introductory college physics, in a way that's hopefully a lot more fun than introductory college physics.
+These simple playgrounds are being developed to help students learn introductory college physics in a way that's hopefully a lot more fun than introductory college physics.

 ### Circular Motion